dcooperdalrymple/p8-diver/manual.md

 ### Bombs

 These can be a great tool to clear debris found below and uncover hidden secrets.
 Their explosion can be quite deadly too!
-Just made sure to back away quickly before a bomb goes off.
+Just make sure to back away quickly before a bomb goes off.
 And be careful, because bombs will go off immediately when they come in contact with a dangerous creature.

 ### Dagger